Weather Conditions and Reports

 Total Accumulated Precipitation (PDF 2 MB)

 Table 2.
-Summary of measurements of total accumulated precipitation in Manitoba's Agricultural Regions.
+Summary of measurement of total accumulated precipitation in Manitoba’s Agricultural Regions.

 Region